lepidus/dataversePlugin/README.md

 * OPS 3.3 (or higher)

+Using PHP 7.3 or higher, but below PHP 8.0.

 ## Plugin Download

 To download the plugin, go to the [Releases page](https://github.com/lepidus/dataversePlugin/releases) and download the tar.gz package of the latest release compatible with your website.